- § 1701

 (3) Beginning in fiscal year 2025, 1 unit for each 250 full-time equivalent students in a school district or charter school, grades 6 through 8, for employment of a full-time school counselor, or school social worker or a licensed clinical social worker who is certified by the Delaware Department of Education as a school social worker.
 Districts and charter schools shall qualify for funding for a fractional part of 250 full-time equivalent pupils enrolled in grades 6 through 8.

-(4) One unit for each 700 full time equivalent students in a school district or charter school, grades 6 through 8, for employment of full-time school psychologists or licensed mental health therapist with experience in a school setting or experience providing direct services to school age children.
+(4) One unit for each 700 full time equivalent students in a school district or charter school, grades 6 through 8, for employment of full-time school psychologists or other mental health provider with experience in a school setting or experience providing direct services to school age children.
 Districts and charter schools shall qualify for funding for a fractional part of 700 full-time equivalent pupils enrolled in grades 6 through 8.

 (b) Each pupil counted in establishing a unit for mental health services may be counted only once in a district or charter.

-(c) For purposes of this section, “mental health services” means prevention, response, and coordination services delivered to students in middle school.
+(1) “Mental health services” means prevention, response, and coordination services delivered to students in middle school.

 (1) School counselors shall be required to provide services that are aligned with the American School Counselor Association (ASCA) National Model, including the provisions related to indirect and direct services as those terms are defined by ASCA.